saint-lascivious/pihole_munin_/.github/README.md

 ## Overview

-`pihole_munin_` is a POSIX shell Munin wildcard plugin, providing a suite of metrics for monitoring Pi-hole installations.
+`pihole_munin_` is a POSIX shell Munin wildcard plugin, providing a suite of plugins for monitoring Pi-hole installations.
 It supports dynamic configuration, authentication, plugin management, and state caching.

 ---